If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The Drunken Botanist

-If you’re interested in learning more about liquors and the plants they come from, this record is a great reference to start with.
+If you’re interested in learning more about liquors and the plants they come from, this record is a great reference.
 Author Amy Stewart explores the links between botany, gardening and booze and makes the process exciting to investigate.
 She explores the obscure, extraordinary and sometimes downright dangerous plants we use for our cocktail ingredients and how each one has contributed to the global world of mixology as a whole.

 Best Absinthe Brands